SUSANA BACA AT PIONEER WORKS, BROOKLYN

 Dressed in a stunning, royal blue outfit and backed by a spectacular 4-piece group that included a guitar, violin, bass, and Afro-Peruvian percussion, she was the spitting image of the Yoruban deity, Yemaya, Goddess of the sea and mother of all.
 The repertoire consisted of poetic songs (with lyrics by some of Latin America’s premier poets) and traditional and modern songs whose themes revolve around work, love, struggle, sorrow, and Black pride.

 Susana Baca’s shows have as much to do with basking in her presence as they do with the music.
-She is a Diva and a consummate show-woman who knows how to work a crowd, get her message across and present centuries of passionate tradition.
+She is a Diva and a consummate show-woman who knows how to work a crowd, get her message out and present centuries of passionate tradition.

 Kudos to the guitarist Ernesto Hermoza, violinist Maria Elena Pacheco, bassist Oscar Huaranga, percussionist Hugo Brava and invited guest violinist Ali Bello for their artistry and passion.

 What’s next for Peru’s former Minister of Culture?
 Given her amazing trajectory, anything is possible.
-Whatever the future holds, let’s hope it won’t be long before she returns to the New York area and graces us with her light and presence.
+Whatever the future holds, let’s hope it won’t be long before she returns to New York and graces us with her light and presence.

 Thank you, WORLD MUSIC INSTITUTE and PIONEER WORKS for making the event possible.